jjrdk/dotauth/README.md

 DotAuth is based on the [SimpleIdentityServer](https://github.com/thabart/SimpleIdentityServer) project, but has been reduced and adjusted to make it more cloud friendly.

-Most features have been merged into the simpleauth project.
+Most features have been merged into the dotauth project.

 All EntityFramework dependencies have been stripped away.
 It is up to you to provide your own implementation of repositories.